 An assigned SCID may be used throughout a spacecraft’s active phases, e.g., simulations, prelaunch testing, and in-orbit operations.

-As quickly as practical after reception of telemetry data, the SCID should be replaced with a globally unique, unambiguous, permanent, and SCID-independent label for the spacecraft and/or payload data set(s).
+As quickly as practical after reception of telemetry data, the SCID should be replaced with the OID, a globally unique, unambiguous, permanent, and SCID-independent label, for the spacecraft and/or payload data set(s).

+NOTE – A globally unique, persistent, OID is created and assigned to the spacecraft for this purpose.
+It may be used during the entire operational life of the spacecraft and persists after termination of active operations.

-Thereafter, access to and identification of these data sets should be by means of this label rather than the SCID field described in this document.
+Thereafter, access to and identification of these data sets should be by means of this OID rather than the SCID field described in this document.

 NOTE – Because CCSDS SCIDs are reused, identification of archived data by SCID is problematic.
+The OID is permanent and unambiguous; it may be represented in several different, but inter-changeable, forms, as needed.

 SCID Assignment Request Procedures